By Tracy Brighten

 With better awareness of how social media experiences can negatively affect self-esteem, we can take control and protect ourselves and others from anxiety and depression.
 We can protect vulnerable young people like Olivia.

-Image credit: Girl looking at phone on Pixabay
+Image credit: Girl looking at a phone [ Pixabay]

 © All posts are protected by copyright with all rights reserved.
 You are very welcome to link to an article, but if you would like to re-publish my work, commercially or non-commercially, please contact me.
 Thank you.